python/devguide/coredev.rst

 tracker as well.

 Third, please list what areas you want to be considered an expert in the :ref:`experts`.
-This allows triagers to direct issues your way when they involve an area you are an expert in.
+This allows triagers to direct issues to you which involve an area you are an expert in.
 But, as stated in the second point above, if you do not have the time to answer questions promptly then please remove yourself as needed from the file so that you will not be bothered in the future.
 Once again, we all understand how life